 3) Your right to rectification

-If you discover that the personal data we hold about you is inaccurate or incomplete, you have the right to instruct us to correct it and we must comply with this instruction within one month.
+If you discover that the personal information we hold about you is inaccurate or incomplete, you have the right to instruct us to correct it and we must comply with this instruction within one month.

 You must be clear about exactly what you believe is inaccurate and how we must correct it, providing evidence of the inaccuracies where available.